EnvisionIot/developer_bootcamp/3_Data_Management/lab_tutorial/303-1_configuring_storage_policy.md

    ![](media/storage_policy_group.png)

-## Step 2: Configure Storage Policies
+## Step 2: Configuring Storage Policies

 After the storage group is created, you can see all the TSDB storage policy options listed under the storage group tab.
 Configure storage policies separately for the above listed measurement points.